cloudfoundry/haproxy-boshrelease/docs/rate_limiting.md

 The `connections_rate_limit.block` flag and `connections_rate_limit.connections` threshold are stored as HAProxy process-level variables (`proc.conn_rate_block` and `proc.conn_rate_limit`) and can be changed at runtime without a reload.
 This requires `ha_proxy.master_cli_enable: true` or `ha_proxy.stats_enable: true`.

 The socket is located at `/var/vcap/sys/run/haproxy/stats.sock`.
-You will likely need `sudo` to access it.
+You will likely need `root` permissions to access it.

 > **Note:** The `tcp-request connection reject` rule is always present in the config as long as `connections_rate_limit.table_size` and `connections_rate_limit.window_size` are set.
 Enforcement is controlled entirely at runtime via `proc.conn_rate_block` and `proc.conn_rate_limit`.
 Setting `connections_rate_limit.connections` and `connections_rate_limit.block` in the manifest only sets their **initial values** at startup — they can be freely overridden via socket without a reload.